 Students beginning the study of law are admitted only in the fall semester.
 The following information and materials must be filed with the Law Center Admission office:

-Formal Application: Applications may be requested from the Law Center Admission office or online at www.sulc.edu.
+Formal Application: Applications may be completed online at www.lsac.org.
 Applications, together with current official transcripts and letters of recommendation, should be filed before the end of the fall semester of the year prior to admission, unless the deadline is extended.
-Any application received later than February 28 for the Day Division and May 1 for the Evening Division will not be processed for admission in August.
+Any application received later than May 1st will not be processed for admission in August.

-Application Fee: A $50 nonrefundable application fee will be required of all persons seeking admission.
+Application Fee: A $75 non-refundable application fee will be required of all persons seeking admission.

-The Law School Admission Council (LSAC) provides two important and primary services to law school applicants: The Law School Data Assembly Service (LSDAS) and the LSAT.
+The Law School Admission Council (LSAC) provides two important and primary services to law school applicants: The Credential Assembly Service (CAS) and the LSAT.
 The Southern University Law Center requires the 12-month subscription service with LSDAS.
 Fees for these services may vary from year to year.

 The results of the examination are certified to all schools selected by the applicant.
-The examination is administered six times a year at designated centers throughout the United States.
+The examination is administered nine times a year at designated centers throughout the United States.

-Confirmation: The applicant is responsible for submission of supporting documents to the LSAC on or before the deadline of February 28 for the Day Division and May 1 for the Evening Division.
-Notification of the committee’s decision will be mailed to the applicant and made accessible online.
+Confirmation: The applicant is responsible for submission of supporting documents to the LSAC on or before the deadline of May 1st.
+Notification of the committee’s decision will be emailed to the applicant and made accessible online.